New World (video game): Release

 On September 28, 2021, Amazon Game Studios released and published New World globally.
 Five server regions were available on launch: Australia, East Coast of the United States, Europe, South America, and West Coast of the United States.
 The availability of these regions were staggered, with all becoming playable at 8:00 a.m. local time with the exception of Australia, which became available at 9:00 p.m.
 AEST to account for the large time zone difference.

 On the day of the game's release, Steam recorded over 700,000 concurrent players.
 This proved difficult for the New World servers to handle, with many players reporting extensive queue times, with New Worlds most popular servers occasionally reaching the 25,000-person limit.
 This was caused by the limited capacity in each server, which only allowed 2000 players to be connected simultaneously.
 Amazon responded to this problem by introducing additional servers in all regions within two days of the game's release and explaining that they were undergoing tests to increase the cap from 2000.
 They also announced that players would be able to transfer their characters between servers for free, enabling people to begin playing on low populated servers without the risk of not being able to play on higher density servers, or with friends, later on.
 This assisted in alleviating the worst of the queue times, but players continued to express disapproval as PC Gamer described the problem as "far from solved".

 In October 2021, it was reported that any account who played the game via Steam family sharing received it for free.
 One month later Amazon decided to disable the family sharing functionality due to an "increase of bots, gold sellers, and ban evaders".
 On the other hand, Amazon stated that "for players who utilize family sharing for a valid reason, we will update this post with instructions for assistance." and made it possible for selected players to continue playing New World on accounts where the game was never bought.

 In October 2025, Amazon announced that New World would stop receiving new content after the release of Season 10 and the Nighthaven update.
 The company also committed to keeping the servers operating "through 2026."
+On January 15, 2026, the game was delisted from digital storefronts, and it was announced that purchases of in-game currency will be discontinued on July 20, and then the game will shut down on January 31, 2027.